dendronhq/dendron-site/vault/dendron.topic.tasks.md

 ## Task Notes

-Writing down your tasks in plain markdown is easy and most easily compatible with other tools, but it doesn't work for everyone.
+Writing down your tasks in plain Markdown is easy and most easily compatible with other tools, but it doesn't work for everyone.
 If you ever find yourself looking for more comprehensive features, you should go for task notes.
 This is an upcoming feature that's currently in development, so send your feedback to